ja-roque/url-shortener/README.md

 As suggested, the database chosen for this scenario is a Postgresql simply for convienience as this is my database of choice for quick development projects.

+The chosen deployment hosting was: Heroku free dyno with heroku's free RedisToGo to run sidekiq's background job of updating the title of url.